 Founded in 1976 as a major international fast-food franchise by Lois and Richard Nicotra, The Nicotra Group, LLC has since developed into Staten Island’s premiere real estate development company with properties in Staten Island and Manhattan.
-As Staten Island’s largest private real estate developer, the award-winning Nicotra Group owns, manages and leases more than one million sq. ft. of prime commercial space and countless acres of impeccably cared for grounds.
-These properties include seven Class A office buildings, the 198 room Hilton Garden Inn, the adjacent Nicotra’s Ballroom and Conference Center, Above and Above Rooftop, the popular Lorenzo’s Restaurant, Bar & Cabaret and the 107 room Hampton Inn & Suites – all located within a 415-acre natural wildlife preserve in the Corporate Park of Staten Island.
+As Staten Island’s largest private real estate developer, the award-winning Nicotra Group owns, manages and leases more than one million square feet of prime commercial space and countless acres of impeccably cared for grounds.
+These properties include eight Class A office buildings, the 198 room Hilton Garden Inn, the adjacent Nicotra’s Ballroom and Conference Center, Above and Above Rooftop, the popular Lorenzo’s Restaurant, Bar & Cabaret and the 107 room Hampton Inn & Suites – all located within a 415-acre natural wildlife preserve in the Corporate Park of Staten Island.

 Real Estate and Hospitality:

 The Nicotras are Staten Island’s largest private real estate developers.
-The Nicotra Group owns, manages, and leases more than one million sq. ft. of prime commercial space and 415 acres of impeccably cared for grounds.
-Their properties include eight Class A office buildings, the Hilton Garden Inn Staten Island, the Hampton Inn & Suites, Nicotra’s Ballroom, Above Weddings and Rooftop, and Lorenzo’s Restaurant, Bar & Cabaret – all located within a 415 acres of protected woodlands in The Corporate Park of Staten Island.
+The Nicotra Group owns, manages, and leases more than one million square feet of prime commercial space and 415 acres of impeccably cared for grounds.
+Their properties include eight Class A office buildings, the Hilton Garden Inn Staten Island, the Hampton Inn & Suites, Nicotra’s Ballroom, Above Weddings and Rooftop, and Lorenzo’s Restaurant, Bar & Cabaret – all located within 415 acres of protected woodlands in The Corporate Park of Staten Island.
 Lois and Richard have been recognized for their responsible, environmentally-friendly real estate development as well as their extensive, life-long philanthropy.
-The Nicotras are the trustees of their nonprofit Bloomfield Conservancy, which maintains and preserves the wetlands and surrounding area in the Corporate Park through daily maintenance and long term pubic projects, such as the recently installed Orange Blossoms median sculpture.
+The Nicotras are the trustees of their nonprofit Bloomfield Conservancy, which maintains and preserves the wetlands and surrounding area in the Corporate Park through daily maintenance and long term public projects, such as the recently installed Orange Blossoms median sculpture.

 At the COMMONS café, your meal is on a mission.